Inside Passage Alaska, USA Travel Guide

 Patronize galleries selling certified Alaska Native art and crafts.

-Consider extending your trip for a broader Alaskan experience.
+Consider extending your trip for a wider Alaskan experience.

-Spend one to three days in Seattle or Vancouver for exploring cities either before or after your cruise.
-These cities offer diverse attractions, dining, and cultural activities.
+Spend one to three days in Seattle or Vancouver for exploring cities either before or following your cruise.
+These cities offer diverse attractions, dining, and cultural things to do.

 Spend two to three extra days in Juneau, Sitka, or Ketchikan for town exploration, extensive hiking, or specialized tours.